Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during the first Omicron wave of the COVID-19 pandemic: Results

 We now investigate the inclusion of assortativity in the model to represent preferential inter-ethnicity interactions.
-There was no immediately obvious choice for the value of assortativity, so we first explored model outputs over the full range of $0\leq \epsilon \leq 1$ (plots of this are present in Appendix B.).
-We then estimated the value for assortativity and the transmission rates (Figure \ref{fig:SA2_priority_assortative_non-parametric_transmission_rates}) using the statistical area data.
-We present the results for the SA2-prioritised fit here; results for SA1/SA2 total ethnicity are present in Appendix C. The transmission rates fit using the SA1-total and SA2-total data were qualitatively similar, but the SA1-total data had the highest values for $\epsilon$.
+There was no immediately obvious choice for the value of assortativity, so we first explored model outputs over the full range of $0\leq \epsilon \leq 1$ (plots of this are presented in Supplementary Figure 1).
+We then estimated the value for assortativity and the transmission rates using the statistical area data (Figure \ref{fig:SA2_priority_assortative_unconstrained_transmission_rates}).
+We present the results for the SA2-prioritised data here; results for SA1/SA2 total ethnicity data are presented in the Supplementary Figure 5.
+The transmission rates estimated using the SA1-total and SA2-total data were qualitatively similar, but the SA1-total data had the highest value for $\epsilon$.
 This was an expected result due to smaller subdivisions sampling a smaller number of people, which increases the assortativity we would expect.